strinsberg/dgsl-text-adventure-engine/README.md

 This program is an extension of a C++ text adventure game that myself and Max Niu created in the spring of 2019 at the University of Lethbridge.
 I have taken parts of the design and ported them to Python 3 and made it possible to load game information from json files.
 I then wrote the companion world editor to facilitate world construction and editing.

 ## Status
-Both programs are still in the early stages of development.
-If you install the Engine it comes with a sample world 'Disaster on the Good Ship Lethbridge' to show a little of what is possible.
-Though in the future there will likely be significant changes that I hope will greatly expand the options for making games.
-I will be very busy in the coming months, so updates will likely be slow for now.
+The Engine can be used to play the test world *Disaster on the Good Ship Lethbridge*.
+There is no ability to save or load a game.
+I hope to continue adding features and tweaking things when I have time.
+While things are relatively stable right now, there are almost certainly still bugs.
+Also, everything is still open to change in ways that break older versions.

-The World Editor is functional, but lacks the necessary documentation to be useful at this time.
+The World Editor is functional, but lacks the necessary documentation to be useful creating custom worlds at this time.
+When the engine is stable I will move on to getting the editor documented and working so custom worlds can be created.
+This is after all the primary purpose of the project.

 ## Contents